dawson-org/dawson-cli/docs/README.md

 ## `devInstrument`
 **Required**: no | **Type**: `boolean` | **Default**: `false`
-**Use for**: testing event-handling Functions locally
+**Use for**: running event-handling Functions locally

-This option can be useful for testing, using the Development Server, Functions that run in response to non-HTTP events, such as S3 Events.
+This option can be useful to test from the Development Server, Functions that run in response to non-HTTP events (such as S3 Events).
-If `true`, this function won't be actually deployed to AWS, but dawson publishes a hook (via AWS SQS) that allows this Function to be run within the Development Server: Events generated on AWS will be piped locally to this Function.
+If `true`, Events generated on AWS will be piped locally to this Function.

 dawson pipes any [event supported by Lambda](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html) other than API Gateway's events, such as events coming from the following services:
 * Amazon S3